Dashbloxx/chaotix/README.md

 The Magma operating system is licensed under the **MIT License**.

 See [LICENSE](LICENSE) to view the license.
 Also, take note that all files contain the license & copyright notice, unless if they are licensed under a license different from the MIT license.
-Fonts found here are also not licensed under the MIT license, therefore they have different license rules...
+All fonts inside `base/usr/share/fonts` are **NOT** subject to Magma's copyright, and they are under a different license.